Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: Related Work

-\textbf{Inference Selection and Offloading Optimization.} More generally, there is a rich set of literature on strategies for optimizing local-edge-cloud inference location selection/offloading, based on metrics such as performance, cost, and latency \cite{singhal2024resource}.
+More generally, there is a rich set of literature on strategies for optimizing device-edge-cloud inference location selection/offloading, based on metrics such as performance, cost, and latency \cite{singhal2024resource}.
 These works explore diverse methodological approaches that can be categorized into network optimization strategies, such as confidence-based device-server selection \cite{al2024regret} and energy-delay considerations for LLM training \cite{liu2024resource}, as well as RL frameworks, such as accuracy-delay-fairness device-server selection \cite{beytur2024optimization} and multi-device offloading with quality-latency-energy considerations \cite{chen2024tilesr}.
+Recent works have also explored LLM routing strategies, such as multi-LLM routing \cite{zhang2025router}, self-routing \cite{fang2025collaborative}, and agentic routing \cite{fang2026iterative}.

-However, existing hierarchical inference approaches \cite{al2024regret, beytur2024optimization}, which orchestrate offloading between local devices and cloud servers, only consider model size differences.
+However, existing hierarchical inference approaches \cite{al2024regret, beytur2024optimization}, which orchestrate offloading between user devices and cloud servers, only consider model size differences.
 They neglect fundamental distinctions in their input modalities, for example, one scenario is device-side LLMs being limited to text-only inputs, while server-side models can process multimodal inputs (i.e., RQ1).
-Furthermore, recall that the unique challenge in our settings is multi-dialogue interactions, yet these methods primarily focus on meeting specific performance standards or finding \textit{immediate} optimal solutions without considering \textit{cumulative} reward maximization throughout the decision-making process. \cite{he2024large} employed active inference for LLM inference offloading but disregarded multi-modal data and mutli-task in multi-dialogues, failing to align with practical LLM scenarios (i.e., RQ2).
-Differently from prior works, we implement these concepts in a multi-dialogue LLM scenario, not only maximizing cumulative rewards, but also considering the modality-task associations to select the optimal LLM and multi-modal data sources.
+Furthermore, recall that the unique challenge in our settings is multi-turn conversation interactions, yet these methods primarily focus on meeting specific performance standards or finding \textit{immediate} optimal solutions without considering \textit{cumulative} reward maximization throughout the decision-making process.
+Recent work on active inference for LLM inference offloading \cite{he2024large} disregarded multi-modal data and multi-task scenarios in multi-turn conversations, failing to align with practical LLM applications (i.e., RQ2).
+Similarly, LLM routing approaches \cite{zhang2025router} focus on single-query routing without considering multimodal inputs, multi-turn conversations, or resource constraints.
+Moreover, some offloading methods \cite{fang2025collaborative} preset fixed offloading ratios that cannot be adjusted post-training, which fundamentally conflicts with users' expectations for flexibly adapting resource constraints in real-world scenarios (i.e., RQ3).
+Differently from prior works, we implement these concepts in a multi-turn conversation LLM scenario, not only maximizing cumulative rewards and considering the modality-task associations to select optimal LLMs and multi-modal data sources, but also ensuring robust generalization to arbitrary user-specified resource budgets.